GV leads $25 million investment in Ujet’s customer support platform

 “Having a piecemeal solution or just doing the front end or backend and just kind of throwing the ball over to the next person in the equation doesn’t really help anyone to do a true AI product,” Janefalkar said.
 “Here I’m saying what is the best way that you can craft a customer journey depending on the complexity of the problem and validate that based on data that you’re pulling from 100,000 conversations, then make that kind of workflow.”

-Ujet is currently based in San Francisco.
+Ujet headquarters are in San Francisco.
 The company has almost 70 employees, and with the closure of today’s round has raised a total $45 million since launching in 2015.